- Key Takeaways

 Hereditary Risks of Psychotic Disorders

 Research shows that genetics play a significant role in the likelihood of developing psychosis.
 If a family member has experienced psychosis, your risk increases.
-However, this does not mean you will definitely have an episode.
-Many people with a family history never experience psychosis themselves.
+To understand more about the real causes of psychosis, it is important to look beyond just genetics.

 Genetic Mutations Associated with Psychosis